In this Surface Science educational series, you will be introduced to how it all began

 Other “gaps” that were first identified as gaps and then bridged in similar ways existed in, for example, electrochemistry, corrosion science and tribology.
 This manifold of surface science evolution paths and new applications can be described as many S-curves, just like the historical development in any important area of science (Fig 1).
 The S-curve describes an initially slow development characterized by the formulation of the scientific problems, the development of preparative and analytical methods, including theories, to make more and more detailed studies possible, followed by a successive acceleration when the methods and problem formulation are in place and then a maturation of the field with deeper and deeper understanding.

 As the basic surface science S-curve developed and matured into what could be called a platform science, new areas such as biological surface science and nanoscience, Fig. 1, took off and utilized the surface understanding and methodology.
 Simultaneously, more and more difficult and complex surface systems have been addressed, like composite surfaces, alloys, oxides, polymers, and complex molecules, hydrocarbons and other organic molecules, and even biomolecules and liquid surfaces.

 The evolution of knowledge described above could not have happened without equally important advances in theory, as in the experimental arena.
-More on this topic will be covered in a future post.
 In the above brief review, I have also deliberately avoided dealing with the kinetics and dynamics of surface processes, like reaction kinetics of catalytic reactions and the detailed dynamics of e.g. molecular scattering against a surface.
 One could say that I have restricted the descriptions to “static surface systems”, which do not evolve over time.
-Dynamics and kinetics, which involve the temporal evolution of surface systems, will also be covered in later posts.
+Dynamics and kinetics, which involve the temporal evolution of surface systems, is covered in this post.